 Making the Chicken Xacuti Recipe

-- Heat 3 teaspoon of oil over medium heat.
+- Heat 3 teaspoons of oil over medium heat.
+Add onion and saute until golden.

-- Now cover and cook it until chicken is cooked.
+- Next, add the marinated chicken.
+Cook it, uncovered, for 5 minutes.
+Now cover and cook it until the chicken is cooked.
 Stir it in between as required.

-- Add water to adjust the consistency of the gravy.
-Cover and cook until it comes to a boil.
+- When the chicken is cooked, add xacuti masala to it.
+Add water to adjust the consistency of the gravy.
+Cook until it comes to a boil.
+Taste and add salt as per taste.

 - Cover and cook on medium-low heat for 10-15 minutes.
 Oil will float on the surface.
 It is an indication that the masala is cooked.
+Serve with Pav, Poi, or steamed rice.

 Notes